Sign Up For Specials & Exclusive Discounts

 This article explains how to replace a bonnet and poppet.
 Don’t know if you should replace your...

-Basically, If you lose water pressure to your house, the water in the house will flow out to the mainline.
+Basically, if you lose water pressure to your house, the water in the house will flow out to the mainline.
 Because pressure is now reversed, going from the house to the mainline, it creates a siphon effect and will pull anything in the sprinkler system and in the puddles around the sprinkler system with it.
-If your garden hose was on at the same time, it becomes a siphon hose.
+If your garden hose was on at the same time, it would become a siphon hose.
 After that, all the fertilizer, insecticide, animal waste, and many other things you don’t want are pulled into the drinking water.
+Your Febco backflow device will stop the polluted water from flowing back into your clean water supply.